juliansester/nga/README.md

 # Abstract

-We study pricing and hedging under parameter uncertainty for a class of Markov processes which we call generalized ane processes and which includes the Black- Scholes model as well as the constant elasticity of variance (CEV) model as special cases.
+We study pricing and hedging under parameter uncertainty for a class of Markov processes which we call generalized affine processes and which includes the Black- Scholes model as well as the constant elasticity of variance (CEV) model as special cases.
 Based on a general dynamic programming principle, we are able to link the associated nonlinear expectation to a variational form of the Kolmogorov equation